johnmarkschofield/django-lean/README.md

 === Bot Exclusion ===

-{{{django-lean}}} attempts to exclude non-human visitors from experiment reports by only recording data for visitors who have JavaScript enabled.
+django-lean attempts to exclude non-human visitors from experiment reports by only recording data for visitors who have JavaScript enabled.

 === Experiment Management ===